List of hardy palms: Hardiness

-In general, hardy palms can only tolerate brief periods with temperatures in the range 0 to 10 F. As such, this generally limits hardy palm cultivation and long term specimens to zone 7a or higher.
+In general, hardy palms can only tolerate brief periods with temperatures in the range 0 to 10 F. As such, this generally limits hardy palm cultivation and long term specimens to hardiness zone 7a or higher.
 Some hardy palms can be cultivated in areas with low temperatures slightly below this range when given wind sheltering (planted on the south side of a building).
 In the US, hardy palm cultivation is generally attempted from USDA zones 6b/7a southward.

 In very cold winter areas below zone 6b, cold hardy palms have been cultivated by partially (or completely) covering plants with mini-green house coverings and wraps.
 Some garden enthusiasts in severe cold winter areas have gone as far as heating the interiors of these winter enclosures.
 As such, there are occasional reports of hardy palms be cultivated in areas with severe winters with low temperatures below 0 F.